Discretization, Uniform-in-Time Estimations and Approximation of Invariant Measures for Nonlinear Stochastic Differential Equations with Non-Uniform Dissipativity: TEM scheme and numerical ergodicity

-for suitable constants $\tilde{c},c'>0$.
-This completes the proof. \end{proof}$ \square$ \begin{remark} In \cite{IMA}, the existence, uniqueness, and convergence of invariant measures for the truncated EM scheme were established under a uniform dissipativity condition.
-In contrast, our work proves the existence and uniqueness of numerical invariant measures under the long-distance dissipativity condition.
-Notably, when the parameter $R=0$ in (\ref{CaI}) of Assumption \ref{A}, our framework reduces to the classical uniform dissipativity case.
-Additionally, we quantify the convergence rate of the numerical invariant measures. \end{remark}
+for suitable constants $\tilde{c},\bar{c}>0$.
+This completes the proof. \end{proof} \begin{remark} In \cite{IMA}, the existence and uniqueness of the numerical invariant measure for the TEM scheme were obtained under the uniformly dissipative condition.
+Since Assumption \ref{A1} reduces to the uniformly dissipative case when \(R=0\) in \eqref{CaI}, the present result extends the corresponding result in \cite{IMA} to the weaker long-distance dissipativity setting. \end{remark}